jsfiddle/togetherjs/README.md

   * The [error reporting specification][] to get an idea of what kinds of errors can be reported, and what their human-friendly descriptions are.
   * The [annotated source code][].
   * The [test suite][].
+  * The blog post [Learning and Grammatical Forgiveness][learning], which explains why Slowparse isn't an HTML/CSS validator.

   [lovebomb.me]: http://lovebomb.me
   [Storything]: http://storything.toolness.org/